 MBL is an indirect wholly owned subsidiary of MGL and forms part of the Banking Group.
-MBL comprises two operating groups: Banking and Financial Services and Commodities and Global Markets (excluding certain assets of the Credit Markets business; certain activities of the Commodity Markets and Finance business; and some other less financially significant activities).
+MBL comprises two operating groups: Banking and Financial Services and Commodities and Global Markets.
+(Certain assets of the Credit Markets business and certain activities of the Commodity Markets and Finance business, and some other less financially significant activities are undertaken from within the Non-Banking Group.)